Alesana: A Place Where the Sun Is Silent (2011)

 During the beginning of 2011, the band confirmed that plans for a new record were already in the works.
 Alesana stated that chosen VIP's were involved within the testing of new tracks that were prepared to be included on their fourth studio album.
 These trackings were recorded during March 2011 with producer Kris Crummett.
 By the beginning of that summer, Alesana completely finished the record's recording sessions.
 Alex Torres, Shane Crump, and Dennis Lee shortly thereafter confirmed that the mixing was finished as well and that they had the first master copies published.
 The name of the album was then announced to be titled, A Place Where the Sun Is Silent, and was released on October 18.

 Before its release, promotion for the record was supported by many magazines, websites and other publications.
 August 24, 2011 had Alternative Press premiere the first leaked song from the album, entitled "A Gilded Masquerade".
 September 20 had Buzznet streaming "A Forbidden Dance" on their website as part of a contest for a lyric video.

 The album thematizes Dante Alighieri's 14th-century epic poem, Inferno.
 On December 20, 2011, the song "Circle VII: Sins of the Lion" was voted the best song of 2011 by readers of Revolver.

 Side projects, Decade EP, tour and Confessions (2012–2015)

-In May 2012, Lee began a four-piece side band named Child of the Jackyl with members of the thrash metal band Vanisher while Milke released "Polaroids In July" with his side project Tempting Paris (consisting of Shawn Milke, Paul Co, Patrick Thompson, Melissa Milke and Joey Mitchell (Swampcandy)).
-Alesana confirmed later in the year that their fifth studio album is currently in its early stages.
-Later it was announced the band was parting ways with Alex Torres, shortly after Jake Campbell returned to the band.
-On May 8 Milke announced that the band had left Epitaph Records and the follow-up to A Place Where the Sun Is Silent will be self-released.
-The pre production for the new record will start shortly after the You Better Watch Your Mouth, Sunshine!
-Tour and they plan to release this fall.
-Shawn Milke will be the producer and Neil Engle, who also worked on The Emptiness and Dance Gavin Dance's Happiness will be involved as engineer.

-On March 27, 2014, Alesana released a new song off of their The Decade EP entitled "Double Or Nothing" via the Artery Recordings YouTube channel.